Home Lawn Watering Guide

 Adequate soil moisture 6 to 8 inches deep is sufficient to maintain grasses during the summer.
 A foot-long slender screwdriver pushed into the ground in several locations can also give a quick assessment of the moisture condition of the soil.
 The screwdriver will easily penetrate to the soil depth that has received sufficient water.
 The screwdriver test can also be used to help determine where and when irrigation is needed.

 The best time to water a lawn is from 6 to 8 a.m.
 During this time, the water pressure is highest, disruption of the water pattern from wind is low, and water lost to the atmosphere by evaporation is negligible.
-Watering early in the morning also has the advantage of reducing the chance of turf diseases that require extended periods of leaf moisture.
+Watering early in the morning also has the advantage of reducing the chance of turfgrass diseases that require extended periods of leaf moisture.
 Avoid irrigation during midday and windy conditions.

 Water only when the plant tells you to.
 Become familiar with areas of the lawn that wilt first — bluish-purple leaves, rolled leaves, foot printing.
 Water within a day of observing these symptoms.